nixworks/public/news/2010/10/8/README.md

 Residents blame aluminium company for toxic spill that killed four people and devastated three villages.

 ### [Maltese chemical tanker YM Uranus||2 is reported to be sinking following a collision with the Panamanian cargo ship ''Hanjin Rizhao'' off the coast of Brittany, France. ](/news/2010/10/8/maltese-chemical-tanker-ym-uranus-2-is-reported-to-be-sinking-following-a-collision-with-the-panamanian-cargo-ship-hanjin-rizhao-off-th.md)
-_Context: Brittany, French, Maltese, Panama, Tanker, cargo ship_
+_Context: Brittany, French, Malta, Panama, Tanker, cargo ship_

 ### [One person died and 42 others remain hospitalized in the Tibetan Autonomous Prefecture of Garze.
 Over 100 people, mostly tourists and hotel staff, were affected. ](/news/2010/10/8/one-person-died-and-42-others-remain-hospitalized-in-the-tibetan-autonomous-prefecture-of-garze-over-100-people-mostly-tourists-and-hotel.md)
 _Context: Tibetan Autonomous Prefecture of Garze_